davidbudzynski/R-project-bootstrap/README.md

 Docker is a very powerful tool, and it is a complex topic.
 To learn more about it, specifically about using docker with R, you can read [Building reproducible analytical pipelines with R](https://raps-with-r.dev/).

+## Project specific information

+This is the place where you can add any information that is specific to your project.
+For example, you can add information about the data, the analysis, or any other information that is relevant to the project that will help other developers understand it better.